Harold Masursky

 An especially key role was his work as the president of the Working Group for Planetary System Nomenclature of the International Astronomical Union (IAU).
-He created a small stir in 1986, when he was required to reject a popular suggestion that new moons of Uranus, discovered earlier that year, be named for the 7 astronauts lost in the Space Shuttle Challenger explosion - the IAU has strict guidlines that prohibit major bodies being named in honor of persons from a particular country.
+He created a small stir in 1986, when he was required to reject a popular suggestion that new moons of Uranus, discovered earlier that year, be named for the seven astronauts lost in the Space Shuttle Challenger explosion - the IAU has strict guidelines that prohibit major bodies being named in honor of persons from a particular country.

 In 1985, Masursky was the recipient of the Distinguished Service Award, which is the highest honorary recognition an employee can receive within the Department of the Interior.
 Quoting from the award, the 1985 USGS Yearbook states: “Harold Masursky, Geologist, for his imaginative leadership in the field of astrogeology which has influenced almost every facet of lunar and planetary exploration since the beginning of the nation's space program.”

 The Masursky crater on Mars was chosen because it is effluvial, meaning "flow" (it looks like water ran through it), to honor his fervent belief that Mars once had flowing water on the surface.
 In 1981, the asteroid 2685 Masursky was discovered and named in his honor.
 The Masursky Award for Meritorius Service to Planetary Science, first awarded to Carl Sagan in 1991, and the Masursky Lecture, originating in 1992 and given during the annual Lunar and Planetary Science Conference (LPSC), are named for him as well.

+Upon his death in Flagstaff, Arizona, he was buried in the city's Citizens Cemetery.